kubermatic/community-components/knowledge-base/setup-checklist/kubeone/README.md

 If needed or wished to use other load balancer solutions we strongly recommend load balancers what can interact dynamically with Kubernetes to provide updates for service type `LoadBalancer` or Ingress objects.
 For more detail see [Kubernetes - Services, Load Balancing, and Networking](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

 ## DHCP / Network
-* DHCP for worker nodes is recommended
+* DHCP for worker nodes is required (for provisioning nodes by [Kubermatic machine-controller](https://github.com/kubermatic/machine-controller))
 * (if MetalLB is used) fixed IPs for Load Balancer need to be reserved in the target network DHCP settings.
 * Direct Node-to-Node communication is needed based on generic Kubernetes requirements: [Kubernetes - Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/)